-The Nevada Constitution provides for biennial legislative sessions of not more than 120 consecutive calendar days in each odd-numbered year.
+[Existing provisions of the] The Nevada Constitution [provide] provides for biennial legislative sessions [of 120 days and authorize members of the Legislature to receive compensation for the first 60 days of each regular session.] of not more than 120 consecutive calendar days in each odd-numbered year.
 This resolution proposes to amend the Nevada Constitution to provide for annual legislative sessions of not more than 120 consecutive calendar days in each odd-numbered year and of not more than 60 consecutive calendar days in each even-numbered year.
 (Nev.
 Const.
 Art.
-4, § 2)
+4, § 2) [The resolution farther]

 The Nevada Constitution provides that regular sessions must be adjourned on the final calendar day not later than "midnight Pacific standard time."
 (Nev.
 Const.
 Art.
-4, § 2) The Nevada Supreme Court has held that when the State is observing daylight saving time on the final calendar day of a session, the Legislature is not required to adjourn the session when the clock strikes midnight for the general population of Nevada but may continue the session until 1:00 a.m.
+4, § 2) The Nevada Supreme Court has held that when the State is observing daylight saying time on the final calendar day of a session, the Legislature is not required to adjourn the session when the clock strikes midnight for the general population of Nevada but may continue the session until 1:00 a.m.
 Pacific daylight saving time because such time is equivalent to "midnight Pacific standard time."
 (Nevada Mining Ass'n v.
-Erdoes, 117 Nev.
+Endows 117 Nov.
+521 (2001) Erdoes, 117 Nev.
 531 (2001))